erikaduan/r_tips/NHMRC_analysis_2018.md

 Differences in funding per state/ institution
 ---------------------------------------------

-We can view **differences in funding across states** through two different means:
+We can view differences in funding across states through two different means:

 -   Total number of grants/fellowships across each state
 -   Total number of grants/fellowships awarded relative to **a normalisation factor** (population size or institute number etc.)

-The latter approach is more useful for comparing the research productivity of smaller states with larger states (i.e. after normalisation to the population size per state), assuming that there is a proportional increase in grant/fellowships funded with increasing population.
-(The real relationship is likely complicated and may feature an additional funding success penalty per small state, due to the lack of larger research hubs in smaller states, less competitive researcher recruitment packages and etc.)

-To visualise the **total number of grants/ fellowships per state**, we can once again use `ggplot2::geom_bar` barplots.
+The latter approach is useful for comparing the research productivity of smaller states with larger states (i.e. after normalisation by size).
+To simply visualise the **total number of grants/ fellowships per state**, we can once again use `ggplot2::geom_bar` barplots.

 ``` r
 grant_types <- factor(clean_2018$`Grant Type`)